Patrons

 Surgeons

-To ensure sustainability, training is a very important component of Operation Cleft because although there are many hospitals in Bangladesh, there are very few qualified plastic surgeons.
 Our team of surgeons regularly perform their operations at “mini camps”.
 They consult at hospitals where there is no resident plastic surgeon and perform cleft repair surgery for 2 – 3 days.
 This is a unique training opportunity for resident surgeons and trainee plastic surgeons (registrars) to learn.
 The objectives of the training programme are to build on the strength of trainees and develop high level competencies in plastic and reconstructive surgery, ultimately increasing the number of qualified plastic surgeons in Bangladesh.

 Assistant Professor,